redpanda-data/connect/resources/docs/processors/list.md

 This document has been generated with `benthos --list-processors`.

-## `append_part`

-Insert a new message part at the end of the message.
-This will become the last part of the resultant message.

-This processor will interpolate functions within the 'content' field.

 ## `blob_to_multi`

 If a multiple part message has been encoded into a single part message using the